-This is a Directory for the certified & licenced Wayapa® Practitioners (also referred to as Wayapa® Wuurrkers) who are currently offering a variety of Wayapa® Workshops, 6-8 Week Courses and regular classes in their local areas.
+This is a Directory for the certified & licenced Wayapa® Practitioners (also referred to as Wayapa® Wuurrkers) who are currently offering a variety of Wayapa® Workshops, Courses and regular classes in their local areas.

 - Received a Diploma Qualification from us;